schappag/ptg_biology/README.md

 - `README.md` — Project description and usage

-## Community Activity
+## Contributing
-We welcome feedback and collaboration:
+We welcome feedback and contributions:
 - Use **Issues** to suggest new applications (e.g., drug effects).
 - Report bugs or model inconsistencies.
 - Propose extensions such as parameter estimation routines, PK/PD model integration, or new regulatory pathways.